seth-epps/dotfiles/macos/README.md

 # macOS
 This is where I've hosted my script to bootstrap laptop setup

+# Gitconfig
+Before running the bootstrap, you should update .gitconfig and .gitconfig-job to refer to your specific user emails and directories.

 # Running
 Running the bootstrap should be as simple as executing `./bootstrap.sh` from the command line.
 The only noteable thing I encountered was the user input required by the oh-my-zsh installation.